rbind/asimumba.web/content/post/2017-10-06-let-twitter-do-the-job.md

 ---
-title: "Let twitter do the job"
+title: "Let Twitter do the Job"
 author: Aaron Simumba
 date: "2017-10-06"
 description: Why you must put your thoughts in writing